 Just give us a call at 575-257-1800 or 575-686-2338 and we can arrange a convenient time for your initial visit.

 Capitan: Monday, Wednesday, Friday 8 to 5.

 WHAT IF I NEED TO CANCEL OR RE-SCHEDULE MY APPOINTMENT?

 Please remember that an appointment means that we have reserved time especially for you.
 If you need to cancel or re-schedule your appointment, we would appreciate at least 24 hours notice so that another patient can be treated at that time.
 There is a $50 No-Show Fee if you do not keep your appointment or if you give us less than 24 hours notice of your cancellation.

 WHAT SHOULD I BRING TO MY FIRST VISIT?

-For your first visit, please bring your insurance card and a picture ID/driver’s license.
+For your first visit, please bring your insurance card and a picture ID/driver’s license, as well as your vaccination card if you have been vaccinated for the Corona Virus.
 Any post-operative, MRI, and X-ray reports will also be useful to guiding our treatment and your care.
 Another recommendation is that you bring a list of all your medications and supplements and that you let us know of any drug allergies.
 And if you have one, please don't forget money for your your co-pay!